allanmboyd/spidertest/README.md

 - Describe how to use the API in this README
 - Update ConsoleReporter to allow an option to be specified to only display failing tests
 - Probably should make request header specifications case insensitive
+- Include the cookies header when matching requests to tests and a cookie is specified in the test definition
 - Cookies specified in requestHeaders tests are not executed
 - Cookies are re-used by spider across different requests - this might be fine sometimes but not necessarily always